nephio-experimental/tko/INSTALL.md

     scripts/vagrant scripts/test

-If you have `tko` installed on the host, you can also run the client there against the virtual machine's `tko-api`'s gRPC port with this script:
+If you have `tko` installed on the host, you can also run the client there against the virtual machine's `tko-data`'s gRPC port with this script:

     scripts/tko-vagrant dashboard

 To follow logs from the host:

-    scripts/vagrant scripts/log-service tko-api --follow
+    scripts/vagrant scripts/log-service tko-data --follow
     scripts/vagrant scripts/log-service tko-preparer --follow
     scripts/vagrant scripts/log-service tko-meta-scheduler --follow

 Also note that you can install the Kubernetes cluster (option 2 below) inside the Vagrant virtual machine by running `scripts/test-kind`, combining both installation options.
-The Kind's `tko-api`'s web server port is mapped to your host at port 60061.
+The Kind's `tko-data`'s web server port is mapped to your host at port 60061.

 During development, if you want the virtual machine to continuously sync file changes from the host (it's one-way, only from the host to the virtual machine at directory